-Mixed Use Medium places include higher intensity places with a mix of housing, employment, shopping, dining, and entertainment which are highly walkable and bikeable with good access by transit and driving.
-Mixed Use Medium places distributed throughout the community will provide opportunities for people to live, work and play in or near their neighborhoods.
+Mixed Use Medium places are a major element of the Preferred Growth Scenario described in more detail after the presentation of place types.
+They represent higher intensity places with a mix of housing, employment, shopping, dining, and entertainment.
+They are highly walkable and bikable with good access by transit and driving.
+With the exception of downtown, mixed use medium development is a bit of a departure from the status quo for San Marcos.
+Mixed Use Medium places distributed throughout the community will provide opportunities for people to live, work and play in one area or close by to the neighborhoods where most San Marcans will continue to live.